ironhack-labs/lab-mongoose-movies/README.md

 $ npm install
 ```

-To make your life easier, we added a development script to the `package.json` file.
+To make your life easier, we've added a development script to the `package.json` file.
 Instead of having to run `node index.js` every time you make an update, you can run the following command (that uses the package `nodemon` behind the scenes):

 ```bash
 $ npm run dev
 ```

+Before solving the lab, you'll need to import a few pre-existing celebrity documents into your database.
+This process is commonly called seeding the database (seeding is the process in which you add some initial records into the database).
+To do so, follow these steps:

+1. Open MongoDB Compass and connect to MongoDB.
+2. Press "Create Database".
+In the field for "Database Name", insert "lab-mongoose-movies", the same name we have concatenated into the variable `MONGODB_URI` in our `.env` file.
+In the field "Collection Name", write `celebrities`.
+Click on "Create Database".
+3. Use the interface to navigate to the database you have just created.
+Open the collection `celebrities`.
+4. Click on "Add Data", select "Import File", and use the file picker to navigate to the lab's directory.
+Select the file `demo-celebrities.json`, and choose "JSON" as the input file type.
+Click on "Import".
+You can also use the `mongoimport` command line tool to achieve the same purpose.

+Afterwards, check the database with the MongoDB Compass to confirm that your data was saved.

 Now you are ready to start 🚀